 Children whose parents talk to them about the risks of drugs and alcohol are 50% less likely to use substances (Addiction Policy Forum).
 It’s important to talk early and talk often.
 While it’s often not easy to talk about substance use and addiction, the more often you do it, the easier it becomes.
 Bringing it up in casual conversation where everyone can talk freely may be one way to make talking about it more comfortable.
 It’s important to remember that these conversations need to happen over time and will evolve as your child grows older.

 It’s important that children know early that you expect them not to use drugs or alcohol.
 Setting clear expectations of a zero-use policy and having them understand the consequences of doing so are key preventative measures.
 This again goes together with good communication and follows the same guidelines: discussing your expectations early and often.

 Children who are busy, feel like they belong, and are involved in healthy social activities are less likely to start using substances at an early age.
 Discovering their interests whether it’s sports, arts, 4-H, etc., not only creates a connection between parent and child, but also give them a healthy outlet to learn about themselves, set goals, and want to achieve them.

 Children who feel confident in who they are become children who are able to stand up to peer pressure.
 When parents treat their children with respect, children learn to respect themselves.
-Listening to them and showing interest in what they’re doing leads to increased self-esteem.
+Listening to them and showing interest in what they’re doing leads to resiliency and increased self-esteem.